-- 2. Notice of the Investigation.
-Before any interview of the Respondent by an investigator, the Respondent will be informed in writing of the initiation of the investigation.
+- 2. Notice of the Investigation.Before any interview of the Respondent by an investigator, the Respondent will be informed in writing of the initiation of the investigation.
 The Complainant will similarly be notified, in writing, unless the Complainant has requested that the University not contact them.
-The written information will include the identities of the parties, if known, a concise summary of the alleged misconduct at issue, the date and location of the alleged misconduct, if known, and the section(s) of the Code potentially violated.
-The Respondent will be informed in writing if, during the investigation, additional information is disclosed that may constitute additional prohibited conduct under the Code. - 3.
+The written information will include the identities of the parties, if known, a concise summary of the alleged misconduct at issue, the date and location of the alleged misconduct, if known, and the section(s) of the Student Code of Conduct potentially violated.
+The Respondent will be informed in writing if, during the investigation, additional information is disclosed that may constitute additional prohibited conduct under the Student Code of Conduct, AD91, or other relevant policies such as AD85. - 3.
 Assumption of Good Faith Reporting.
 The University presumes that Complaints are filed in good faith.
-A finding that the behavior at issue does not constitute a violation of the Code or that there is insufficient evidence to conclude that the incident occurred as reported, does not mean that the report was made in bad faith.
-The University encourages all individuals who have experienced or witnessed behavior they believe violates the Code to report the matter so that it may be addressed, without fear of consequences from the University even if their good faith report cannot be substantiated or the behavior does not constitute a violation of the Code.
+A finding that the behavior at issue does not constitute a violation of the Student Code of Conduct or that there is insufficient evidence to conclude that the incident occurred as reported, does not mean that the report was made in bad faith.
+The University encourages all individuals who have experienced or witnessed behavior they believe violates the Student Code of Conduct to report the matter so that it may be addressed, without fear of consequences from the University even if their good faith report cannot be substantiated or the behavior does not constitute a violation of the Code.
 Bad faith reports, however, may subject the reporting party and any other individuals who may be complicit in the bad faith report to conduct action.